viamrobotics/docs/docs/getting-started/app-usage.md

 ### Sharing a location

-The Viam app allows you to share a location with any organization of which you are a member, as well as with the Viam Support Team.
+A location will always have a parent organization (the organization in which it was created).
+Other members of the parent organization of a location are granted access to this location by default.

+There are two ways to share a location beyond its parent organization:

+- Share with all the members of an additional organization you belong to
+- Share programmatic access to a location with location secret keys.

-#### Sharing a location with a different organization
+#### Sharing a location with an additional organization

-If you are a member of more than one organization, the Viam app lists those organizations in the **Add Organization** drop-down:
+Share your location with another organization you belong to by selecting the organization from the **Add Organization** drop-down menu and clicking **Add**.

-{{< figure src="../img/app-usage/add-org-drop-down.png" width="400px" alt="The Add Organization drop-down displaying an organization where the user is also a member." title="The Add Organization drop-down displaying an organization where the user is also a member." >}}
+{{< figure src="../img/app-usage/add-org-drop-down.png" width="400px" alt="The Add Organization drop-down in the Viam app displays all organizations the user is a member of." title="The Add Organization drop-down displays all organizations the user is a member of." >}}

-You can share your location with any listed organization by selecting it from the **Add Organization** drop-down and then clicking, **Add**.
-The Viam app lists the newly added organization:
+The Viam app lists the newly added organization, along with the parent organization identified as the **primary owner**:

-{{< figure src="../img/app-usage/after-add-org.png" width="400px" alt="After adding another org, the Viam app lists it under the orgs that share this location list." title="The Viam app displays newly added orgs under the orgs that share this location list." >}}
+{{< figure src="../img/app-usage/after-add-org.png" width="400px" alt="After adding another org, the Viam app lists it under the orgs that share this location list." title="The Viam app displays all orgs that share this location list." >}}

+#### Sharing a location using location secret keys

+Grant programmatic access to your location by sharing a location secret key.

+The Viam app lists the secret keys for a location in the **Location Secret Keys** drop-down:

+{{< figure src="../img/app-usage/location-secret-keys-drop-down.png" width="500px" alt="Screenshot of the list of secret keys that can grant access to a location displays in the location secret keys drop down menu of the Viam app." title="The Viam app displays the location secret keys that can be used to share a location." >}}

+Copy the secret key by clicking on the clipboard icon.
+Click on the **Generate Key** button to generate a new key.
+Use these keys in your SDK code and scripts to authenticate your access to the robots in your location in the cloud.

+{{% alert title="Caution" color="caution" %}}
+Be cautious when sharing location secret keys in your code or messages.

+Do not make a valid key publicly available, as any entity attempting to access your location who has this token will be authenticated, compromising the security of your system.

+Note *where* and *when* you share a location secret key.
+After generating a new secret key, remember that it's best practice to update all references to the key in your code as soon as possible, even though Viam supports flexible key rotation with up to two keys in use at one time.
+{{% /alert %}}

 #### Share a location with Viam Support

 You must share your location with the Viam Support team when requesting support.
 To do so, navigate to the proper location and click, **ADD VIAM SUPPORT**.
-The button toggles to **REMOVE VIAM SUPPORT**; Click to remove Viam Support from your location.
+The button toggles to **REMOVE VIAM SUPPORT**.
+Click to remove Viam Support from your location.

 #### Removing an organization from a shared location